Balancing Application Relevant and Sparsity Revealing Excitation in Input Design: Algorithm

 To summarize by using proximal mapping, a closed-form solution to update the matrix $\Nb_{k+1}^c$ in the first step of cyclic minimization was found.

 In the second and third steps of the alternating minimization, the cost functions \eqref{eq:step2} and \eqref{eq:step3} are minimized with respect to $\Hb$ and $\Phib$, respectively, while the matrix $\Nb_{k+1}$ is known from \eqref{eq:finalvec1}.
-Although the main challenge in the optimization problem \eqref{eq:alter1} with respect to $\Hb$ and $\Phib$ is that the problem is non-convex, the class of unconstrained matrices when the cost function is zero satisfies (see~\cite{Stoica2008})
+Although the main challenge in the optimization problem \eqref{eq:alter1} with respect to $\Hb$ and $\Phib$ is that the problem is non-convex, the class of unconstrained matrices when the cost function is zero satisfies (see~\cite{Stoica2008}) The above equations are equivalent to the formulas where $\Ub\in\Rbb^{N\times n_{\theta}}$ and $\Zb\in\Rbb^{N\times n_{\theta}}$ are semi-unitary matrices while $\Qb\in\Rbb^{n_{\theta}\times n_{\theta}}$ is a unitary matrix.
+Thus, the optimization problems~\eqref{eq:step2} and \eqref{eq:step3} can be relaxed to